 Once your child obtains their driver’s license, they are no longer covered under your policy as a permit driver.
 At this point, they must be added to your policy as a “listed driver” or will need to purchase an entirely separate auto insurance policy from yours.
 To add your child to your policy, you’ll likely need your child’s name, date of birth, driver’s license number, and the date they received their license.
-All licensed drivers must carry at least the state’s minimum liability limit which are $15,000 of bodily injury insurance per person, $30,000 of bodily injury per accident, and at least $5,000 of property damage insurance.
+All licensed drivers must carry at least their state’s minimum liability limit.
+In California, the minium requirements are $15,000 of bodily injury insurance per person, $30,000 of bodily injury per accident, and at least $5,000 of property damage insurance.

 Should They Get Their Own Insurance?

 It’s understandable why some parents may choose to have their kids get their own car insurance policy so that their insurance rates don’t increase.
 However, it’s rare that a stand-alone insurance policy for them is cheaper.
 In fact, it’s usually more expensive for them to have a separate policy than adding your teen to your own.
 You will be financially responsible in any case since minors cannot sign contracts, including insurance applications.
 Additionally, there are some benefits to adding them to your car insurance.
 Some common advantages are:

 - Ensuring they have coverage when driving other household vehicles

 Why Are Insurance For Teen Drivers So High?

 Teenage drivers are responsible for more car accidents than any other age group.
 Because of their lack of driving experience and tendency to underestimate or not be able to recognize dangerous situations, young adults experience higher insurance rates.
 However, it is necessary to have the proper insurance to avoid experiencing any financial strains.